mbelisaire/100-days-of-code/log.md

 **Today's Progress**: I kept on working on my Node.js learning project, and did more authorizations, next step: Flash Messages!

 **Thoughts:** ...Yes I can!...

+### Round 1 Day 29: August 26, 2017

+**Today's Progress**: I kept on working on my Node.js learning project, and added Flash Messages!
+It's a nice way to handle error/success messages.
+Like it!

+**Thoughts:** Say it again!?